That’s why the title of this piece is so ridiculous.

 So you really have two benefits here.

-Firstly, you own a liquid asset which you can sell at any point, unlike with owning brick and mortar; secondly, you remain invested in property while not being subject to issues with interest payable; and thirdly, not having a huge liability sitting on your balance sheet since buying a REIT is considered an asset.
+Firstly, you own a liquid asset which you can sell at any point, unlike with owning brick and mortar; secondly, you remain invested in the property while not being subject to issues with interest payable; and thirdly, not having a huge liability sitting on your balance sheet since buying a REIT is considered an asset.
 The biggest benefit to young people like you and I (is 25 young anymore?) is that this can be maxed out in your stocks and shares ISA, making £20k of your holding totally tax free.

 What else is out there?